 Sense and Sensibility by Jane Austen was first published 200 years ago in 1811.
-Here at Girlebooks we commemorate its bicentenary with the release a fully annotated and illustrated edition available in the ebook store.
+A fully annotated and illustrated edition available at Amazon.
 A foreword, annotations, biography, bibliography and notes on further reading are by AustenBlog's Margaret C. Sullivan.
 Illustrations are by the talented Cassandra Chouinard.
 The following is Sullivan's Foreword along with selections of Chouinard's illustrations.

 Jane Austen published her first novel, Sense and Sensibility, in the autumn of 1811.
 While in London attending to the page proofs, she wrote to her sister Cassandra, “I am never too busy to think of S. and S. I can no more forget it than a mother can forget her sucking child. . .”
 That was the first time that Austen referred to one of her books as a child, but not the last; and this particular child had a disconcertingly long gestation period: sixteen years.